mgcostaParedes/php-mysql-to-cloud-spanner/README.md

 ## Usage Instructions

-To use the library, you will need an array of the columns from MySQL and the respective foreign keys / indexes.
+To use this toolkit, you will need an array of the columns from MySQL and the respective foreign keys / indexes.

 The table array you can use the `Describe` from MySQL, the foreign keys you will need to do something like [that](https://dev.mysql.com/doc/refman/8.0/en/information-schema-key-column-usage-table.html).